app-generator/django-datta-able/README.md

 <br />

-## ✨ Create a new `.env` file using sample `env.sample`
+## Environment

+Create a new `.env` file using sample `env.sample`.
 The meaning of each variable can be found below:

 - `DEBUG`: if `True` the app runs in develoment mode
   - For production value `False` should be used